yhs666/mc-docs.zh-cn/articles/cosmos-db/create-documentdb-java.md

     this.client.createDocument(collectionLink, family, new RequestOptions(), true);
     ```

-* 将对 JSON 执行 SQL 查询。
+* 对 JSON 执行 SQL 查询。

     ```java
     FeedOptions queryOptions = new FeedOptions();